 During a migraine attack, my ears ring.
-They start ringing in the prodrome, up to 2 days before the headache begins and continue to ring until the postdrome is finished.
+They start ringing in the prodrome up to 2 days before the headache begins, and continue to ring until the postdrome is finished.
 When my ears stop ringing, I know an attack has ended.
-Fortunately for me, tinnitus is simply a symptom of migraine attack.
+Fortunately for me, tinnitus is simply a symptom of a migraine attack.
 That isn't the case for everyone.

 - Some medications can cause tinnitus.
 Read the inserts carefully on antibiotics, cancer medications, antidepressants, NSAIDs, and diuretics.

 - Tumors of the head and neck can also cause tinnitus.

 - Patients with TMJ may experience tinnitus, too.

 - Meniere's disease presents with symptoms of tinnitus, vertigo, and transient hearing loss in one ear.

 - Cardiovascular problems such as high blood pressure, atherosclerosis, arteriovenous malformation, etc., can cause you to hear the whooshing sound of blood pumping through the blood vessels of the head and neck.

 - Sometimes tinnitus is caused by a buildup of earwax.
 A simple in-office procedure can quickly correct this problem.